Sharp decay estimates and numerical analysis for weakly coupled systems of two subdiffusion equations: Proof of the main result

-To this end, we shall give some estimates for $\bm U_m$ in some appropriate function space.
+Next, we shall give some estimates for $\bm U_m$ in some appropriate function space.
 Letting $T>0$ be fixed arbitrarily, by means of Lemma \ref{lem-ML}, we assert that $\bm U_m\in L^2(0,T)$ for $m=0,1,\dots$ and there exists a constant $C_K$ such that

 We will prove \eqref{eq-est-um} inductively.
 For $m=1$, from the definition of the function $\bm U_m$, the above estimate is trivial.
 By noting the assumption on the coefficients and the estimate in Lemma \ref{lem-ML}, we can directly obtain